Spec 011 — Server-Side Rendering & Hydration¶

 JVM-runnable.
 No React, no DOM, no JS runtime.
 Hiccup is data; the emitter is a pure function over data.

-Streaming/chunked emission is out of initial scope — see §Streaming SSR under Open questions.
+Streaming/chunked emission ships as the :rf/suspense-boundary primitive — see §Streaming SSR under Detailed design.

 Source-coord annotation under SSR¶